 Thanks to the Knock Family Charitable Fund for support of this exhibit.

-Different Ways to Participate in the Prairie Art Exhibit
+Different Ways to Participate

 This year’s theme for the Prairie Art Exhibit is “Prairie Creatures Great and Small”.
 Naturally, the Native American bison and prairie dogs come to mind.
 But don’t overlook smaller, but also critical critters such as songbirds, reptiles and all kinds of insects.